SanjaiM89/Team-Techbaras/README.md

    ```bash
    npm run dev
    ```

-   Open your browser to `http://localhost:3000` (or the port specified in your console) to see the app in action!
+   - Open your browser to `http://localhost:3000` (or the port specified in your console) to see the app in action!

----

 ## 📋 Requirements

 - **Backend**: See `requirements.txt` for Python packages.
 - **Frontend**: Managed via `package.json`.

----

 ## 🌟 Tips

 - Ensure your terminal is in the correct directory (`BackEnd` or `FrontEnd`) before running commands.
-- If you encounter issues, check the [Troubleshooting](#troubleshooting) section below.
+- If you encounter issues, check the **Troubleshooting** section below.

----

 ## 🛠️ Troubleshooting

-- **Backend**: If `venv` fails, verify Python 3.10 with `python3.10 --version`.
+- **Backend**: If the virtual environment fails, verify your Python version with `python --version`.
+Use `python3 --version` on some systems.
 - **Frontend**: Clear `node_modules` and reinstall with `rm -rf node_modules && npm i` if dependencies act up.

----

 ## 📜 License
 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See `LICENSE` for details.